MapColonies/developer-portal/docs/MapColonies/Raster/services/PolygonParts/README.md

 For more complex criteria such as a set of multiple parameters or geographical intersections we should invoke a POST GetFetures request consisting the filter as a XML body.

-3. let's look for all the polygon parts features that intersect in a polygon, one of the properties of a polygon part feature is it's geometry describing the polygon part geography, we'll look by it by setting it as the request `ValueReference`.
+3. let's look for all the polygon parts features that intersect in a polygon, one of the properties of a polygon part feature is it's footprint describing the polygon part geography, we'll look by it by setting it as the request `ValueReference`.
 We can specify the `srsName` which is the coordinate reference system of the returned features in our case `EPSG:4326`. the polygon is a list of latitude-longitude pair coordinates.

 We'll invoke a POST GetFeature request with the following body: